GSA/notifications-api/README.md

 components:

 - Python 3.9.x
-- PostgreSQL 15.x
+- PostgreSQL 15.x (version 12.x is used in the hosted environments)

 These instructions will walk you through how to set your machine up with all of the required tools for this project.

-### Common Steps and Project Pre-Requisites
+### Project Pre-Requisite Setup

 On MacOS, using [Homebrew](https://brew.sh/) for package management is highly recommended.
 This helps avoid some known installation issues.
 Start by following